v6d-io/v6d/docs/tutorials/data-processing/using-objects-python.rst

     (None, [1, 1, 1, 1])

-Here we can get the meta data of the pair object from ``client2`` though ``client1`` created it, but we can't get the payload of the first element of the pair from ``client2``, since it is stored locally in the first vineyard instance.
+In this example, we can access the metadata of the pair object from ``client2`` even though it was created by ``client1``.
+However, we cannot retrieve the payload of the first element of the pair from ``client2`` because it is stored locally in the first Vineyard instance.